Cypress Provincial Park: Summer use

 In summer and fall, the park is usually free of snow and is popular with hikers.
 Its trail system includes sections of the Baden-Powell Trail in the southern section of the park, as well as the Howe Sound Crest Trail in the northern section.
 Parkbus offers a seasonal shuttle service to the park.

 Beginning in the summer of 2005, Cypress Mountain Resort has created a lift-assisted mountain bike park, as set out in the 1997 Cypress Provincial Park Master Plan.
 Even though the lift accessed biking has now been closed for Olympic preparations and they have not yet bothered to restore the trails Cypress still hold many non-lift accessed bike trails.
 Most of these trails are situated lower down the mountain and are actually not a part of the park because of this they are under threat to development.
 These Trails on Cypress (Black Mountain Side) are known around the world for being some of the most technically challenging in the world, more challenging than the other two shore mountains (Seymour and Fromme).
 Trails on Cypress are known as being steep, eroded, and very dangerous.
 It has multiple rock faces that are close to vertical also having large jumps and drops.
 Most famous of these is the Brutus Gap, (appearing in many large bike films) it is a step-down drop in excess of 20 ft in both length and height.
 That being said Cypress does house some more easily ridable trails, still not easy by any means but more accessible.
 Some of these include: Mystery DH, Stupid Grouse, Slippery Canoe, Upper Tall Cans, Firehose, and Pull Tab.
 Some of the legendary and most difficult trails are: 5th Horseman, Sex Girl, Shoreplay.
 One of the original trails is pre-reaper and reaper these are steep trails that used to have some very difficult man made features, sadly most of these were sawed down and destroyed by the government.
 For more information regarding trails on Cypress there are mountain bike specific maps that include many of the trails and is a great place to start for riding on the mountain.

 Major mountains in the park

-The lower section of the park contains three main mountains that form Cypress Bowl: Mt.
-Strachan, Black Mountain, and Hollyburn Mountain.

-The upper, smaller, section includes a series of mountains along a north–south ridge from St. Mark's in the south to Unnecessary Mountain, the Lions, Thomas Peak, David Peak, James Peak, Mt.
-Harvey, Brunswick Mountain, Hat Mountain, Mt.
-Hanover, Wettin Peak, Coburg Peak, and Gotha Peak in the far north of the park.
+The lower section of the park contains three main mountains that form Cypress Bowl.
+The upper, smaller, section includes a series of mountains along a north–south ridge from St. Mark's in the south to Gotha Peak in the far north of the park.